Your membership has expired

 A vacuum cleaner, coffee, a dishwasher, a stroller, a laptop, and a pickup truck with Red and green arrows, prices, and a trend line.

-Economic uncertainty is making it difficult for shoppers to predict prices for groceries and other products.
+Economic uncertainty has made it difficult for shoppers to predict prices for groceries and other products.

 Photo Illustration: Consumer Reports, Manufacturers

-If you’re sweating over the price of coffee, milk, beef, and—yes—turkey these days, you’re not alone.
+If you’re sweating over the price of coffee, milk, and beef these days, you’re not alone.

 According to a nationally representative survey (PDF) conducted in October by Consumer Reports, 82 percent of Americans expect grocery prices to rise over the next year.
-And families have already been spending more on supermarket items, according to Consumer Price Index data, along with gasoline, apparel, home furnishings, and appliances.
+And families have already been spending more money on supermarket items, according to Consumer Price Index data—along with gasoline, apparel, home furnishings, and appliances.

 In this article Arrow link